Bituminous Sheet Waterproofing: Know these Before Installation

 1. Bituminous sheet waterproofing is highly waterproof & flexible, adapting to structural movement.

-2. Bituminous sheet waterproofing has long lifespan (20–30 years) with proper maintenance.
+2. Bituminous sheet waterproofing has a long lifespan (20-30 years) with proper maintenance.

 3. Bituminous sheet waterproofing has strong mechanical resistance against foot traffic and punctures.